1st LOGO

 Submitted by Richard Selah.

-In Stephen's Company B, First Sergeant Samuel N. Selah was enrolled for three months service, beginning May 11 in Wheeling (W.) Va.
-His real name is Samuel W. Selah, and he was born in Norristown, Montgomery County, PA, in 1841, the son of Charles and Ann.
-Samuel Selah mustered out after 3 months, returned to the Philadelphia, PA, area and enlisted in the 91st Regiment, PA Infantry, in November, 1861.
-He was killed on Little Round Top, Gettysburg, PA, on July 3, 1863.
+Samuel Selah mustered out after 3 months, returned to the Philadelphia, Pa., area and enlisted in the 91st Regiment, Pa.
+Infantry, in November, 1861.
+He was killed on Little Round Top, Gettysburg, Pa., on July 3, 1863.
+He is buried at Montgomery Cemetery, Norristown, Pa.

-A cousin, William H. Selah, also born in Norristown, Montgomery County, PA, enlisted in the 3rd Regiment Virginia Infantry (Union), later the 3rd Regiment, 3rd Virginia Mounted Infantry, later the 6th Regiment West Virginia Cavalry.
+A cousin, William H. Selah, also born in Norristown, Montgomery County, Pa., enlisted in the 3rd Regiment Virginia Infantry (Union) at age 20, on 9 Aug 1861.
+In June 1863, the regiment was changed to "mounted infantry" and received horses.
+On 26 Jan 1864 the 3rd Virginia Mounted Infantry was designated the 6th Regiment West Virginia Cavalry.

 ---------------------------------------